arctern-io/arctern-docs/doc-en/source/restful/api/function/table_schema.md

-# Table schema
+# Table Schema

-获取数据表各列的名称与数据类型信息。
+Fetches the name and data type of each column in a data table.

 ## Request description

 - Method: `GET`
 - URL: `/table/schema?table=table_name`
-- table: 表名。
+- table: Name of the table.

 ## Request example

 ### Python

-The example uses Python's `requests` library to call `Arctern RESTful API`.
+Examples in this article use Python's `requests` library.
 Run the following command to install `requests`:

 ```bash
 pip install requests
 ```

-Here is an example of calling the `table/schema` API:
+Sample code:

 ```python
 import requests